 Merit-based scholarships are awarded and based on academic qualifications included in the application for admission.
 No separate application is required for merit-based scholarships.
 Students who meet the preferred admission application deadline (February 1) will be considered for merit-based scholarships.

-A student who is interested in being invited to the Competitive Scholarship Day (our on-campus, exam-based scholarship program) must submit his or her application for admission by December 1 and indicate on their Common Application the exams they are interested in sitting for.
+A student who is interested in being invited to the Linfield Scholarship and Visit Weekend (our on-campus, exam-based scholarship program) must submit his or her application for admission by December 1 and indicate on their Common Application the exams they are interested in sitting for.

 Learn more about Linfield Scholarships and renewability of the awards, such as Merit awards, Faculty Scholarships, Academic Scholarships, Trustee Scholarships, and Competitive Scholarships, by referring to the College Catalog under “Financial Aid”.
 In the College Catalog you can also learn more about grants Linfield offers, such as the Linfield College Grant.

 Linfield will review a student's eligibility for additional financial aid, such as federal and state grants, federal student loans, and student employment, in addition to the Linfield College merit-based scholarships and grants, if a student completes the Free Application for Federal Student Aid (FAFSA).